Health Care Professionals

 We offer several online courses for people with lupus on living and coping with the disease — from tracking symptoms to communicating with health care providers.

-We explain why patients are important to advancing research and provide information on lupus clinical trials, including clinical trial search tools and the rights and responsibilities of volunteers.
+We explain why patients are important to advancing lupus research and provide information and search tools on lupus clinical trials, and why participating in RAY: Research Accelerated by You helps to fuel new treatments.

 Resources for Health Care Professionals